-Melt butter in a large skillet and blend in flour.
+Melt butter in a large skillet over medium heat, and blend in flour.

 Stir the mixture for about 2 minutes.

-Gradually stir in the half-and-half and stir the mixture until the sauce thickens.
+Gradually stir in the half-and-half, and stir until the sauce thickens over medium heat.

-Stir in a small amount of the hot cream sauce mixture into the beaten egg yolks.
-Don't let them scramble, but just incorporate the ingredients.
+Stir in a small amount of the hot cream sauce into the beaten egg yolks.
+This tempers the eggs so that they will not scramble.

 Add the lobster, sherry, lemon juice, and salt.
-Continue to heat them in the mixture but do not boil it.
+Continue to cook over medium heat until lobster is heated through, but do not boil or sauce will scald.